JrYassine/Interactive-block-chain/README.md

 # Interactive block chain

 This project is a "<strong>vulgar</strong>" simulation of a system of block chain.
-The purpose of this project is to help every people to better understand <strong> how a block chain works.</strong> So I did not go into some technical details.
+The purpose of this project is to help every people to better understand <strong> how a block chain works.</strong> So I did not go into some technical details but just the important thing to understand how this technology works

 <h2> Languages & tools </h2>